 So, you wouldn’t need an agent, necessarily, for the paperwork if you use an escrow company… they can walk you through.

 NOTE: not all escrow companies deal with mobile homes on leased lot.
 You’ll have to call around to find out.
 Usually agents know of them already.

 A Quick and Personal Transaction

-All the agent is going to do is have all parties sign his/her purchase and sales agreements (which in CA, there’s no required contract, both parties can just go to the escrow company), and then coordinate the transaction with escrow.
+All the agent is going to do is have all parties sign his/her purchase and sales agreements (which in CA, there’s no required contract, both parties can just go to the escrow company), and then coordinate the sale with escrow.

 Of course, there needs to be a lot of trust among all parties in this type of transaction scenario.
 If things go South while in escrow, someone will waste their deposit.